 If, on the other hand, you chose one of the less popular classes - either of the two Friday classes, for example - you are very likely to be allocated to this class.

-Remember, these numbers will continue to increase throughout the Preference mode period as more people enter their preferences.
+Remember, these numbers will continue to increase throughout the Preference Entry Mode period as more people enter their preferences.

-Go to Allocate+.
-Log in using your La Trobe University username and password.
+Go to Allocate+ and log in using your La Trobe University username and password.

 After logging in, you will see a list of your enrolled subjects and their associated activities.
 Timetable components such as lectures, tutorials and labs are called 'activities'.

-You will only be able to select preferences for subjects in which you have enrolled and which are taught on-campus (even if these may actually be held on Zoom due to COVID-19 changes).
+You will only be able to select preferences for subjects in which you have enrolled and which are usually taught on-campus (even if these may actually be held on Zoom due to COVID-19 changes).

-If you make any changes to your enrolment in StudentOnline you will need to wait one hour for these changes to show in Allocate Plus.
-You can view the timetable for subjects that you are not enrolled in by using the search function.
+If you make any changes to your enrolment in StudentOnline you will need to wait about one hour for these changes to show in Allocate+.
+You can view the timetable for subjects that you are not enrolled in by using the search function or the university timetable.